Adam Ruins Everything: Production

 On January 7, 2016, it was announced that the show had been picked up for 14 additional episodes to air starting on August 23, 2016.
 An hour-long election special was later produced.

 On December 7, 2016, truTV announced the renewal of Adam Ruins Everything for a 16-episode season, which premiered on July 11, 2017.
 An additional miniseries of six animated episodes premiered on March 20, 2018, subtitled Reanimated History.
-On May 9, 2018, TruTV announced the show had been renewed for 10 more episodes, and would return late 2018.
-On July 8, 2019, it was announced that eight additional season 3 episodes would air that year, beginning on August 13, 2019.
+On May 9, 2018, TruTV announced that the show had been renewed for 10 more episodes and would return in late 2018.
+On July 8, 2019, it was announced that eight additional Season 3 episodes would air, beginning on August 13, 2019.

-On December 1, 2020, Conover confirmed the show's conclusion on his website, while announcing the development of a new original series for Netflix called The G Word.
-On January 18, 2022, Conover revealed that the show was cancelled in late 2019 following job cuts and other cost-cutting that affected TruTV, in the aftermath of AT&T's 2018 acquisition of Time Warner.
+On December 1, 2020, Conover confirmed the show's conclusion on his website while announcing the development of a new original series for Netflix called The G Word.
+On January 18, 2022, Conover revealed that the show was canceled in late 2019 following job cuts and other cost-cutting measures that affected TruTV in the aftermath of AT&T's 2018 acquisition of Time Warner.